edson-a-soares/producer_consumer/README.md

         Resources/      any supporting files for the tests Integration/    source files for the Foundation integration tests Unit/           source files for the Foundation unit tests

+Consumer/               project and make/build files for the Consumer module
+    include/            all header files for the Consumer module Adapter/        all Consumer module adapters
+        Consumer/       all Consumer module ports
+    src/                source files for the Consumer module test/               project and make/build files for the Consumer testsuite Resources/      any supporting files for the tests Integration/    source files for the Consumer integration tests Unit/           source files for the Consumer unit tests E2E/            source files for the Consumer end-to-end tests

+ConsumerDaemon/         project and make/build files for the ConsumerDaemon module
+    include/            all header files for the ConsumerDaemon module Adapter/        all ConsumerDaemon module adapters
+        ConsumerDaemon/ all ConsumerDaemon module ports
+    src/                source files for the ConsumerDaemon module test/               project and make/build files for the ConsumerDaemon testsuite Resources/      any supporting files for the tests Integration/    source files for the ConsumerDaemon integration tests Unit/           source files for the ConsumerDaemon unit tests E2E/            source files for the ConsumerDaemon end-to-end tests

 ```

 ## Running with Docker